rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

 ## Approach

-1. The generic `kernel` part: `src/memory/mmu.rs` provides architecture-agnostic descriptor types for composing a high-level data structure that describes the kernel's virtual memory layout:
+1. The generic `kernel` part: `src/memory/mmu.rs` and its submodules provide architecture-agnostic descriptor types for composing a high-level data structure that describes the kernel's virtual memory layout: `memory::mmu::KernelVirtualLayout`.
-   `memory::mmu::KernelVirtualLayout`.
 2. The `BSP` part: `src/bsp/raspberrypi/memory/mmu.rs` contains a static instance of `KernelVirtualLayout` and makes it accessible through the function `bsp::memory::mmu::virt_mem_layout()`.
-3. The `aarch64` part: `src/_arch/aarch64/memory/mmu.rs` contains the actual `MMU` driver.
+3. The `aarch64` part: `src/_arch/aarch64/memory/mmu.rs` and its submodules contain the actual `MMU` driver.
 It picks up the `BSP`'s high-level `KernelVirtualLayout` and maps it using a `64 KiB` granule.

 ### Generic Kernel code: `memory/mmu.rs`